Tharuzha/CustomTooling-Automation/TestSuites/UserLogin.md

 - Enter an email with incorrect format (e.g., "userexample.com" - missing @ symbol)
 - Enter any password (e.g., "password123")
 - Click on the login button
-- Verify the system shows an HTML5 browser validation error message for incorrect email format (e.g., "Please include an '@' in the email address. 'userexample.com' is missing an '@'.")
+- Verify that the system accepts the invalid email format without showing HTML5 browser validation
-- Verify that form submission is prevented until valid email format is entered
+- Verify that form submission is allowed to proceed to the server
+- Verify that no client-side validation error message appears for incorrect email format
-- Test with another invalid format (e.g., "user@" - missing domain) and verify appropriate validation message appears
+- Test with another invalid format (e.g., "user@" - missing domain) and verify the same behavior occurs
-- Ensure the validation message appears immediately after clicking login and prevents form submission
+- Confirm that the application lacks client-side email format validation

 ## TC 005 - Verify Empty Email Field Validation